RamonKaspar/SmartMensa/README.md

 Here we present the key features of our app:

 - *Comprehensive Menu Display:* The app features a real-time showcase of all available menus across various canteens in both ETH and UZH.
-- *Detailed Nutritional Information:* Each menu item comes with a detailed breakdown of its nutritional content (i.e. ingredients)
+- *Detailed Menu Information:* Each menu item comes with a detailed breakdown of its nutritional content (i.e. ingredients)
-- *Allergy Informations*: The user can select his allergies in the settings and the app automatically filter out/highlights the dishes which the user could not eat.
+- *Allergy Informations*: The user can select his allergies in the settings and the app highlights all selected allergens which are contained in the respective menu.
+- *Price catergory*: Users can select their preferred price category (student, intern, extern).
+- *Favourite Mensas*: Users can give their favourite mensas a heart which then stores their favourite mensas in a database.
+- *Favourite Menus*: Users can give their favourite menus a star which stores it to the database.
+On the home page, users can click the edit button to see all their starred favourite menus on a seperate page.
+- *Todays favourite menus*: On the home page, users can see their favourite menus which are available today.
-- *Filtering*: Filter out list of dishes by location, opening time and price.
+- *Filtering*: Filter by name, location, currently open and favourite mensas.
-- *Sorting*: Sort by name and location.
-- *Opening Hours*: Display whether a mensa is open (eventually detailed opening times as well).
+- *Opening Hours*: Display whether a mensa is open and when the dining times are.
-- *Sharing*: Feature to copy text directly or copy the link to send it via WhatsApp/…
+- *Sharing*: Feature to copy a menu in a nicely formatted way to send it to friends to suggest a menu.

 ## Requirements
 Write here all intructions to build the environment and run your code.\
 **NOTE:** If we cannot run your code following these requirements we will not be able to evaluate it.

 ## How to Run
 Write here **DETAILED** intructions on how to run your code.\